Computing the non-properness set of real polynomial maps in the plane: Decomposing the Jelonek set

 Our assumptions on $\lambda$ imply that all the solutions $x(t)\in\KK^2$ of~\eqref{eq:parametr} are simple and contained in $\TT$.
-Moreover, every solution is a function in $t$.
-In particular, the $i$-th coordinate is has the following Puiseux series expansion
+Moreover, the corrdinates of every solution is a function in $t$.
+In particular, the coordinates of the solutions have the following Puiseux series expansion